Published the Sep 16, 2019

 Another example is buying movie tickets online.
-You go to the movie site, you enter your movie, name and credit card information, and lo and behold, you print out your tickets.
+You go to the movie site, you enter your movie, name, and credit card information, and lo and behold, you print out your tickets.
 But what’s going on between entering your information to receiving your ticket?
 APIs, that’s what!

 Beyond the difference between an internal, partner and open APIs, there is another approach to categorize APIs:

-Maintain Data Protection & Standards: Modern APIs adhere to standards (typically HTTP and REST), that are developer-friendly, easily accessible and understood broadly.
+Maintain Data Protection & Standards: Modern APIs adhere to standards (typically HTTP and REST), that are developer-friendly, easily accessible, and understood broadly.
 Because APIs are much more standardized, they have a much stronger discipline for security and governance, as well as monitored and managed for performance and scale which helps to protect your brand from security threats.

 Let’s say you want to develop an app for an iPhone.
 Apple’s iOS operating system provides a large number of APIs—as every other operating system does—to make this easier on you.
 This applies to every platform.
 For example, do you want to create a dialog box on Windows?
 There’s an API for that.
 Want to support fingerprint authentication on Android?
 There’s an API for that, too, so you don’t have to test every different Android manufacturer’s fingerprint sensor.
 Developers don’t have to reinvent the wheel over and over.

-APIs are more like product than code: They are designed for consumption for specific audiences (e.g., mobile developers), they are documented, and they are versioned in a way that users can have certain expectations of its maintenance and lifecycle.
-As any other piece of productized software, the modern API has its own software development lifecycle (SDLC) of designing, testing, building, managing, and versioning.
+APIs are more like a product than code: They are designed for consumption for specific audiences (e.g., mobile developers), they are documented, and they are versioned in a way that users can have certain expectations of its maintenance and lifecycle.
+Like with any other piece of productized software, the modern API has its own software development lifecycle (SDLC) of designing, testing, building, managing, and versioning.
 Also, modern APIs are well documented for consumption and versioning.

 To summarize, when a company offers an API to their customers, it just means that they’ve built a set of dedicated URLs that return pure data responses — meaning the responses won’t contain the kind of presentational overhead that you would expect in a graphical user interface like a website.